choas/choas.github.io/_posts/2020-02-02-palindrome-day.md

 ```

 <br />
 What happened that day?
-The Kansacity Chiefs 🏈 have won the Superbowl (US time) and are perhaps the only ones who have ever won it on a palindrome day.
+The Kansacity Chiefs 🏈 won the Superbowl (US time) and will probably be the only ones who won it on a palindrome day.